LandryLT/JAP_ANKI_CARD_ORGANISER/README.md

 **WWWJDIC** is where all the heavy scrapping occures.
 It gets most of its data from the brilliant [Jim Breen's WWWJDIC](https://www.edrdg.org/cgi-bin/wwwjdic/wwwjdic?1C).

-- `EmptySoup(Exception)` is raised if the website returns an empty html.
+- `EmptySoup(Exception)` is raised if the website serves empty html.
 This happens because I think they think this script is DDOSing them.
 If the problem is persistent, change IP one way or another (switching to mobile data for example)

 ```python
 class WWWJDIC: